ad3ller/pypositronium/README.rst

 ==========  ====================================================
 Python      3.7.3 64bit [GCC 7.3.0]
-IPython     7.6.1
+IPython     7.9.0
-OS          Linux 5.0.0 23 generic x86_64 with debian buster sid cython      0.29.12
+OS          Linux 5.0.0 27 generic x86_64 with debian buster sid cython      0.29.12
 matplotlib  3.1.0
-numerov     0.0.4
+numerov     0.0.5
 numpy       1.16.4
 sympy       1.4
-tqdm        4.32.1
+tqdm        4.39.0
 ==========  ====================================================

 Examples
 --------

 This code has *not* been tested extensively.
-But several published calculations have been successfully reproduced.
+But several published calculations have been reproduced.

 ----